Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/assignment_1.md

 Trans.-Funct (NS)

 Suppose that a relation R is both transitive and functional.
 This means that xRy and yRz imply that xRz.
-Moreover, this implies that xRx, xRy, xRz.
-Now, transitivity can potentially apply over an infinitely long chain of individuals.
-For each of these individuals,
+Now, for each of these individuals, a reasoner has to go through asking whether xRz, xRy and whether the relation between x and y or z is functional.
+It basically has to check for two roles at the same time, creating a complex role which is potentially undecidable.

 Trans.-iFunct (NS)

-Suppose that a relation
+Suppose that a relation R is both transitive and inverse functional.
+This means that xRy and yRz imply that xRz.
+Now, for each of these individuals, a reasoner has to go through asking whether xRz, xRy and whether the relation between z and x or y is inverse functional.
+It basically has to check for two roles at the same time, creating a complex role which is potentially undecidable.

 Asymm-Trans (NS)

-Suppose that a relation R is both transitive and asymmetric.
-This means that if xRy and yRz, then xRz, and that if xRy, then it is not the case that yRx.
-This means that for all
+Suppose that a relation R is both transitive and inverse functional.
+This means that xRy imply that it is not the case that yRx.

 Asymm-Symm (UNSAT) (done by JB)